Jennie-Westerlund/Lapin-Cove/README.md

 # Lapin-Cove
 A hotel for the Yrgopelago assignment, This webbsite is to book rooms (only for January 2025) and additional features for a fictional hotel.
+Url: https://jenniewesterlund.se/Lapin-Cove/

-## SOme of the requrements from the teacher
+## Some of the requrements from the teacher

 Below you'll find a list of requirements which need to be fulfilled in order to complete the project.